Gardening Answers Knowledgebase

 PAL Questions: 1 - Garden Tools:

 Something is damaging the leaves of my chard plants.
 There are blotches that appear as if the green surface has been scraped or eaten away, and there are sort of squiggly tunnel-like markings.
 Is this caused by an insect?
 Should I remove the plants and not plant chard in the same spot next time?

 What you are describing sounds like leaf miner damage.
 Compare what you are observing to the particularly clear photos from this British gardening site called Vertical Veg which suggest that you can sow later in the year (August and September) for a fall harvest if leaf miners are troublesome.
-See also this Washington State University Extension document about leaf miners (which also affect spinach and beets).
+See also this Washington State University Extension page about leaf miners on spinach and beets.
 Here is an excerpt:

 You don't need to remove the plants entirely--just cut off the damaged leaves--but you should plant your chard (and spinach and beets) in a different part of the vegetable garden next time.

 Didn't find an answer to your question?
 Ask us directly!

 We are continually adding new questions, so be sure to keep coming back.